 Mon 6th May – Grand Bazar Delhi

-We will spend Wednesday with the orphan children from the Salaam Baalak Trust.
+We will spend the day with the orphan children from the Salaam Baalak Trust.
 We will take them to the India Gate playing fields and play cricket before we have a cooked meal.
-After this we will buy them new cloths from the main Bazar in Delhi.
 On my last visit to the trust there was 63 children, some of them with mental or physical disabilities http:// www.salaambaalaktrust.com/

 Planned day out with the orphans of Salamm Balaak Trust.
 Meet with charity organisation in Delhi to help with feeding the street children.
 This will either take place early in the morning or late in the evening when the street children are just waking up or about to sleep.
 During the daytime the children will beg for food.

 Tuesday 7th May: Delhi to Hyderabad Airport

 Visit ‘Development society for Poor’ to help deliver food and meet with charity representatives.
 Address: Development society for Poor Rentachintala Post and Mandal, Guntur 522421 Andhra Prades, India

 7 May 2019

 7.00 P.M Welcome at DSP by the Staff

 7.30 P.M Dinner and Rest

 8.30 AM Visiting the Elderly Care project – “Archangel’s Home for the Aged”